Small Batch Classic Tomato Sauce Recipe! Fresh, flavorful, easy to make, and perfect to serve with pasta, chicken or fish. So incredibly delicious!

 - 2 cloves garlic , minced

 - 1/2 teaspoon kosher salt

 - 1/4 teaspoon black pepper

 - 1 14.5-ounce can diced tomatoes

 - 1/2 teaspoon honey

-- In a small pot, heat oil over medium high heat.
+- In a a small saucepan, heat oil over medium high heat.
 Add the onions, carrots and celery and saute until soft, about 5 minutes.
 Add the garlic, salt and pepper, stir and cook for a minute more.

 - Add the tomatoes, basil, oregano and bay leaf and bring to a gentle boil.

 - Reduce heat and simmer, stirring occasionally for 20 minutes.

 - Remove pot from heat and remove bay leaf.